Table of Contents

 The information supplied in this patient resource guide is freely available and not copyrighted.
 Huntsville-Madison County Public Library does not require permission for the copying or further distribution of this guide.
 We do request the guide be distributed as presented here and credit attributed to Huntsville-Madison County Public Library.

-Community Health Resources: Cancer
+Community Health Resources: Heart Disease

 a guide to national and local resources